adaburrows/superpowers/README.md

 		android update project -p .

-And build:

-		ant debug

-Finally, push your build to your phone to test:
+And build.
+If successful, push to your phone to test:

-		adb install bin/Superpowers-debug.apk
+		ant debug && adb install -r bin/Superpowers-debug.apk

 To see logging data:

-		adb logcat
+		adb logcat | grep [pattern]